Date Posted: December 1, 2022

 Applications will be evaluated according to the following criteria:

-- Evidence that the library has a demonstrated commitment to community engagement and social justice
+- Evidence that the library has a demonstrated commitment to community engagement and connecting/reconnecting with a specific group

 - The coherence of the application and the overall impression it gives of the library being able to carry out the project effectively

 - Excellence, appeal, and innovation of the proposed project

 - Interest, involvement, and awareness of community members, leaders, and organizations

 - Demonstration of relevance of the proposed project to the community and the issue(s) or challenges it seeks to address

 - Potential for replicability of the proposed project

 Applicants are encouraged to address questions about the selection guidelines, process and requirements to the ALA Public Programs Office at 1-800-545-2433, ext.
 5045, or firstname.lastname@example.org.